LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-home.md

 How to find or create an appropriate Access Control Policy and add it to your lab.

 ### [Access Control Policies: Best Practices for Lab Developers](https://github.com/LearnOnDemandSystems/labauthor/tree/master/access-control-policies/)
-Our Lab developer Github that walks through the creation of your own custom Access Control Policies.
+Our Lab developer GitHub that walks through the creation of your own custom Access Control Policies.